chetan-pratap04/New-/README.md

 # New-
-this is learning Repo of github
+this is learning Repo of github.